Section 4765.112 | Suspension of certificate without hearing.

 (3) In a court of this or any other state or federal court been convicted of, pleaded guilty to, or been the subject of a judicial finding of guilt of, a judicial finding of guilt resulting from a plea of no contest to, or a judicial finding of eligibility for intervention in lieu of conviction for, a felony or for a misdemeanor committed in the course of practice or involving gross immorality or moral turpitude.

-(B) Immediately following the decision to impose a summary suspension, the board, in accordance with section 119.07 of the Revised Code, shall issue a written order of suspension, cause it to be delivered to the certificate holder, and notify the certificate holder of the opportunity for a hearing.
+(B) Immediately following the decision to impose a summary suspension, the board, in accordance with sections 119.05 and 119.07 of the Revised Code, shall serve a written order of suspension on the certificate holder and notify the certificate holder of the opportunity for a hearing.
 If timely requested by the certificate holder, a hearing shall be conducted in accordance with section 4765.115 of the Revised Code.